ent3m/WabbaRush/README.md

 Wait until you are taken to *SkyUI* page, then close the Nexus window.
 5. Click on **Download** and wait.<br>

-If the app was closed while downloading, it will automatically search for downloaded file and attempt to resume an incomplete download.<br>
+The app will automatically search for downloaded file and attempt to resume an incomplete mod list download.<br>
 You can fine-tune the app's behaviors in **settings.json**.
 The app needs to be re-launched to read any changes.

 # Installation